Funniest Joke of the Fringe

 The Funniest Joke of the Fringe is an award presented each year at the Edinburgh Festival Fringe by the British television channel U&Dave (formerly Dave).
 The award highlights the best single joke (typically a one-liner) by a standup comedian and is voted on by members of the public from a shortlist selected by a panel of comedy critics.

-Background and Context
+Background and context

 The Edinburgh Fringe Festival takes place each year in August.
 It is the UK's largest arts festival.
 Each year hundreds of comedians perform across the city, making it one of the largest comedy festivals in the world.

 Although the award often generates headlines and draws attention from around the world it has been broadly criticised by comedians and critics as a poor representation of comedy in the UK.
 Since the award's inception only two women have won, and almost every joke that is shortlisted has been a pun.
-In 2023 winner Lorna Rose Treen stated she had won because her pun was "like a man’s".
+In 2023 winner Lorna Rose Treen stated that she felt men more often won "because there are fewer women in comedy so the likelihood of a woman doing puns is less".

 In July 2025 U&Dave announced that they would not be giving the award at that year's festival, stating that they wished to continue to support grassroots comedy in other ways.